 Two of my favorite things are sports and movies and when you take a look at the genre of sports movies there have definitely been some classics.

-With all of this in mind, here’s my list of best of my must-see sports movies of all-time:
+Earlier this summer I offered up my list of best of my must-see sports movies of all-time:

 MY TOP 5